tBaxter/questions-for-employers/README.md

 Performance
 How is performance evaluated?
 What criteria does the company use for performance reviews?
+Are these criteria documented?

 How often can I expect job performance to be reviewed by management?

 Are raises based solely on job performance reviews?
 If not, what else is a factor?

+Do you stack-rank employees?

 Compensation